-We are awaiting further clarification by the Financial Accounting Standards Board, or FASB, regarding the accounting and financial statement presentation for transactions which involve the acquisition of agency securities from a counterparty and the subsequent financing of these agency securities through repurchase agreements with the same counterparty.
+In February 2008, Financial Accounting Standards Board, or FASB, issued final guidance regarding the accounting and financial statement presentation for transactions which involve the acquisition of agency securities from a counterparty and the subsequent financing of these agency securities through repurchase agreements with the same counterparty.
 To date, we have not entered into any such transactions.
-We will evaluate our position upon the final issuance of the guidance from FASB.
+We will evaluate our position based on the final guidance issued by FASB.
 If we do not meet the criteria under the final guidance to account for the transactions on a gross basis, our accounting treatment would not affect the economics of these transactions, but would affect how these transactions are reported on our financial statements.
-We believe that under this guidance for same party transactions we would be precluded from presenting agency securities and the related financings, as well as the related interest income and interest expense, on a gross basis on our financial statements.
-Instead, we would account for the purchase commitment and repurchase agreement on a net basis and record a forward commitment to purchase agency securities as a derivative instrument.
-Such forward commitments will be recorded at fair value with subsequent changes in fair value recognized in earnings.
-Additionally, we would record the cash portion of our investment in agency securities as a mortgage related receivable from the counterparty on our balance sheet.
-Although we would not expect this change in presentation to have a material impact on our net income, it could have an adverse impact on our operations.
+If we are not able to comply with the criteria under this final guidance for same party transactions we would be precluded from presenting agency securities and the related financings, as well as the related interest income and interest expense, on a gross basis on our financial statements.
+Instead, we would be required to account for the purchase commitment and related repurchase agreement on a net basis and record a forward commitment to purchase agency securities as a derivative instrument.
+Such forward commitments would be recorded at fair value with subsequent changes in fair value recognized in earnings.
+Additionally, we would not expect this change in presentation to have a material impact on our net income, it could have an adverse impact on our operations.
 It could have an impact on our ability to include certain agency securities purchased and simultaneously financed from the same counterparty as qualifying real estate interests or real estate-related assets used to qualify under the exemption to not have to register as an investment company under the Investment Company Act.
-It could also limit our investment opportunities as we may need to limit our purchases
+It could also limit our investment opportunities as we may need to limit our purchases of agency securities that are simultaneously financed with the same counterparty.